January 6th is a special day in Ireland when we celebrate the women who worked so tirelessly during the holiday period.

-When your friends spend ten minutes chatting to your mother in the kitchen before you realize they are even in the house.
+You have an Irish mammy when – your friends spend ten minutes chatting to your mother in the kitchen before you realize they are even in the house.

-The click of the kettle as it boils, the softened muffle of the fridge door as it opens, the familiar voice and the warm smile; an Irish mammy just going about her day.
+The click of the kettle as it boils, the softened muffle of the fridge door as it opens, the familiar voice and the warm smile – an Irish mammy just going about her day.

 And so I think this is one holiday that we should wholeheartedly embrace.
 Not just for wonderful Irish women and mothers but for females around the world.